 WHO WE ARE

-Always curious, informed and looking to advance social and cultural enterprises in the U.S. and abroad.
+Always curious, informed and eager to advance social and cultural enterprises in the U.S. and abroad.
 That’s our constant mindset and approach.
-Eclectic and international, the NCAP team comes from academic and professional backgrounds in policy review, non-profit administration, creative communications and marketing, journalism, economics, computer science, arts practice, financial analysis and program evaluation.
+Eclectic and international, the NCAP team comes from academic and professional backgrounds in policy review, non-profit administration, creative communications, journalism, data science, arts practice, and program evaluation.

-The actionable results and advice we deliver enable clients to pursue and realize ambitious arts and culture goals.
+The actionable results and advice we deliver enable clients to pursue and realize ambitious goals in service to their communities.

 Alvaro holds a Master's Degree in Public Policy (MPP) from the University of Chicago, Harris School of Public Policy.
 He also has a double major (B.A.) in Industrial/Computer Science Engineering.
 His interest in cultural policy began while serving as a department coordinator in 2010-2011 on a number of Chilean government social programming initiatives.
 This experience led to extensive studies into the impact of culture on local communities and the role of government institutions like the new Ministry of Culture in Chile.
 His investment in cultural policy continues today through his ongoing research and teaching duties carried out in both Chile and the United States.